Revised and updated January 5, 2021.

 Sylvan Learning might be best known for its SAT and ACT test-prep services, but the chain also provides a variety of other college and career prep tutoring in advanced levels of various subjects, and K-12 tutoring in all the basic subjects (reading, math, writing, algebra, geometry, homework help, study skills, and more).
 It also has a new focus on STEM (science, technology, engineering, and math) subjects including coding and robotics.

-Founded in Portland, Oregon (now based in Baltimore, Maryland) in 1979 and franchising since 1980, the number of locations has steadily declined in recent years from 1,030 in 2008 to the current total of 583, of which eight are company-owned and 90 are located outside the US.
+Founded in Portland, Oregon (now based in Baltimore, Maryland) in 1979 and franchising since 1980, the number of locations has steadily declined in recent years from 923 in 2010 to the current total of 571 (down from the previously reported total of 583), of which seven are company-owned and 88 are located outside the US.

 6. JEI Learning Centers